vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 What happens if the input level drops?
 We calculated 6-dB backoff efficiency of Class B to be 39.3%, but what happens to linearity of the output signal?

 If you look at the waveforms at weaker input drive, you notice that there is a portion of the signal cycle where neither amplifier is conducting resulting in zero output signal.
 This phenomenon is called *cross-over distortion* where the output signal is no longer resembles an amplified version of the input signal due to neither amplifier working at the zero-crossing point.
-Going back to our analogy, this corresponding to neither cyclist pedaling.
+Going back to our analogy, this corresponds to neither cyclist pedaling.
 Or if you prefer an olympic sport example, the baton is passed between runners but neither one is running.

 *insert picture of cross-over distortion in push-pull amplifier*

 ### Class AB Operation

-There is a quick fix to the problem.
+Here is the quick fix to the problem.

 Change the bias point of the transistor so that when the input signal drops below zero, the transistor is still conducting and amplification continues.